Hungry Happenings

 The molds do make rather large hot chocolate bomb hearts.
 You can use other heart molds if you prefer.
 This Spinning Leaf Heart Mold would work great if you want a smaller heart-shaped chocolate bomb.

-• Fill the mold about 2 tablespoons of tempered pure chocolate or melted compound chocolate (candy melts, etc.)
+• Fill the mold with about 2 tablespoons of tempered pure chocolate or melted compound chocolate (candy melts, etc.)

 • Use a paintbrush to brush the chocolate up the sides of the mold.